Sustainable Recovery For Everyone

 Help Yourself and Help Others

 We are honored and excited to be able to offer this transformative program for people in early recovery.
 The Sustainable Recovery Program will help participants bridge the gap from treatment to living fully a self-directed life in recovery.
-The program is funded through donations and will be provided free to the participants with the exception of a $25 registration fee to cover administrative costs.
+The program is funded through donations and will be provided free to the participants.
 The program is offered in coordination with an institutional review board-approved study with California State Polytechnic University, Pomona (IRB-22-86).

 In addition to providing participants with evidence-based methods to develop skills to support their recovery, increase resiliency, and mental and emotional health, we will collect data to study the effectiveness of the therapeutic interventions for the participants.
 This will help provide insights to substance use treatment professionals so they can continue to improve the quality of care offered.